Reciprocity (social psychology): Reciprocal concessions

 There are more subtle ways of initiating the reciprocity rule than merely doing something nice for someone so you may expect something in return.
-One form of this more subtle form of reciprocity is the idea of reciprocal concessions in which the requester lowers his/her initial request, making the respondent more likely to agree to a second request.
+One instance of this more subtle form of reciprocity is the idea of reciprocal concessions.
+In a reciprocal concession, the requester initially makes a larger request, then a smaller request that is more feasible, making the respondent more likely to agree to a second request.

 Under the rule of reciprocity, we are obligated to concede to someone who has made a concession to us.
 That is, if an individual starts off by requesting something large and you refuse, you feel obligated to consent to their smaller request even though you might not be interested in either of the things they are offering.
 Robert Cialdini illustrates an example of this phenomenon by telling a story of a boy who asks him to buy five-dollar circus tickets and, when Cialdini refuses, asks him to buy some one dollar chocolate bars.
 Cialdini feels obligated to return the favor and consents to buying some of the chocolate bars.